 They can be used as back-up power for homes when the power goes out because of natural disasters and powerline faults.
 They can also be used to power RVs, camping equipment, and on construction sites to power tools and equipment.
 They can come in a variety of different sizes, all with different capabilities.

 This means some are powerful enough to power a whole home, including the air conditioning systems, lights, refrigerators, and other big appliances.
 Some generators are much less powerful, and can only power small camping equipment and personal devices.

-Now that you have had a refresher on what exactly a stick welder and generator are, we can properly explore the question ‘can you run a stick welder on a generator?’.
+Now that you have had a refresher on what exactly a stick welder and generator are, we can properly pinpoint the best generator for a welding machine.

 Above all, our advice will always be to follow any safety instructions set out by the manufacturer of both your welder and generator.
 In fact, they may even be able to recommend specific generators or welders that are compatible with each other.

 We hope that this article has proved very useful and that you now feel confident that you can indeed run a stick welder on a generator, provided the two are safely compatible.